- Home

-There are few jobs that don’t involve some kind of interaction with other people.
-However, in some roles, it can be a massive advantage to have strong people skills.
+Few jobs don’t involve some kind of interaction with people.
+But, in some roles, having strong social skills can give you a significant advantage.

-People skills are some of the most difficult to teach.
-How we interact with others and deal with social situations is the product of our own unique personalities and years of life experience.
+The way we interact with others and manage social situations is the product of our unique personalities and life experiences, meaning people skills aren’t something that can be learnt overnight.

-Being a people person can involve being the loud and charismatic life and soul of the party.
-But, equally, it can mean being calm, approachable, and trustworthy.
+A people person might be loud, charismatic, and the life and soul of the party.
+But, equally, they might be calm, approachable, and trustworthy.

 1. Receptionist

-Receptionists need exceptional people skills because they act as the first point of contact for visitors in places like hotels, hospitals, gyms, and office buildings.
+Receptionists require exceptional people skills, acting as the first point of contact for visitors in places like hotels, hospitals, gyms, and office buildings.

-They’ll typically be responsible for greeting customers and clients face-to-face, and directing them to where they should be, as well as responding to telephone and email enquiries.
+They’ll typically be responsible for greeting customers and clients face-to-face, providing directions, and responding to telephone and email enquiries.

 A good receptionist will encourage customer loyalty by making them feel welcome and at home.
-They’ll also help to form a large part of a client or customer’s initial impression of the organisation they’re visiting.
+They’ll also help to form a large part of a client’s or customer’s initial impression of an organisation.

-There are qualifications you can do to increase your employability as a receptionist (you’ll find some examples on our website).
-However, plenty of employers will take people on with little or no experience and train them on the job.
+There are qualifications you can acquire to increase your employability as a receptionist (you’ll find some examples on our website).
+However, plenty of employers will take on candidates with little or no experience and train them on the job.

 2. Hospitality

-Hospitality is all about entertaining and receiving guests and making them feel as welcome and as comfortable as possible.
+Hospitality is all about entertaining and receiving guests and making them feel as welcome and comfortable as possible.
 This is a key role in the service industry.
-You’re essentially the public face of the business, so it’s important to make sure customers are happy, to keep them coming back in the future.
+You’re essentially the public face of the business, so it’s important to make sure customers are happy so they come back in the future.

-Businesses like restaurants, hotels, bars and pubs rely on staff to make sure that each and every visitor’s experience is as pleasant as can be, by being as receptive to their needs as possible – which is where having people skills can offer a real advantage.
-The ability to sense guests’ needs before they’ve asked for anything is a real gift!
+Businesses like restaurants, hotels, and bars rely on staff to make every visitor’s experience as pleasant as possible by being receptive to their needs.
+This is where people skills can offer a real advantage.
+The ability to sense the needs of guests before they’ve asked for anything is a real gift.

-If you consider yourself to be a people person, then there are a range of different options in the hospitality industry that might be of interest; from bartending and waitressing to working in a front-of-house role at a hotel, which might involve checking in guests and showing them to their rooms.
+If you consider yourself a people person, there’s a range of options in the hospitality industry that might be of interest, from bartending and waitressing to working front-of-house at a hotel.

-The majority of roles don’t need any formal qualifications to get started, as employers are often happy to train people on the job.
-Often, they’ll be more concerned with how you come across when dealing with people.
+Most roles don’t need any formal qualifications to get started, as employers are often happy to train people on the job.
+Often, they’re more concerned with how you deal with people.

-SSP currently has a huge range of hospitality jobs on offer across the country.
-There are lots of perks to working for SSP, including up to 50% discount at their various franchises, flexible scheduling, and development programs.
+SSP currently has a wide range of hospitality jobs countrywide.
+There are many perks to working for SSP, including up to 50% discount at their various franchises, flexible scheduling, and development programs.

 3. Customer service

-It’s very likely that, at some point in your life, you’ve become frustrated by poor customer service, and even considered how you’d do things differently.
+It’s very likely that, at some point in your life, you’ve felt frustrated by poor customer service and considered how you’d do things differently.
 And, if you’re in the market for a new job, the good news is that now you can.

-Though they vary considerably by industry, customer service roles all have the same goal: to make sure that customers leave satisfied with the service they’ve been offered, so that they’re happy and likely to return again.
+While they vary considerably by industry, customer service roles have a shared goal: to make sure customers leave satisfied and happy, so they’re more likely to return.

 Customer service is present all around us.
-For example, when we go to the shops, watch a film at the cinema, take our car to the garage for repairs, or post a parcel at the post office.
-And when the quality of the service we receive is good, it can really make a difference to how we perceive that company.
+For example, in shops, or at your local cinema, garage, or post office.
+And when the quality of the service is good, it can affect how we perceive a company.

-If you’re someone who enjoys communicating with and being around people, you might be an ideal candidate for a customer service role.
-People can tell when the person serving them is genuine and really wants to help, and this can make a huge difference to the quality of their experience.
+If you’re someone who enjoys interacting with people, you might be an ideal candidate for a customer service role.
+People can tell when the person serving them is genuine and really wants to help, which can make a real difference to the quality of their experience.

-Any relevant customer service experience you already have might give you an advantage – but many employers will train people on the job, as long as they have strong people skills and the right attitude.
+Any customer service experience you have might give you an advantage – but many employers will train people on the job, so long as they have strong people skills and the right attitude.

 4. Youth worker